Telehealth Online Video Therapy is available for all of our services!

 Dominique Montenegro, CPC-Intern

-Anita Thornton, MFT-Intern
+Anita Thornton, LMFT

 I approach therapy as a collaborator.
 My method is client-centered and humanistic.
 I aim to accompany my clients in achieving the goals brought into the therapeutic environment with openness, empathy, and compassion.
 Creating goals in small steps is vital for progress and change.
 Identifying insecure attachment and dysfunctional patterns will create lasting changes.
 My clients can learn to recognize unhealthy cycles and learn more in-depth about their attachment styles.

-I am a Marriage and Family Therapy intern with a Bachelor of Arts in psychology and a minor in child and adolescent development.
+I am a Marriage and Family Therapist with a Bachelor of Arts in psychology and a minor in child and adolescent development.
 My master's degree is in Marriage and Family Therapy from National University.
 I have worked with the ASD population as a registered behavior technician since 2018.
 I am allied through sex-positivity with the LGBTQIA+ and sex workers communities.
 I specialize in working with gender dysphoria, depression, PTSD, and anxiety.
 I also specialize in working with alternative lifestyles, subcultures, and transgender communities with the ability to engage from a multicultural lens.
 I predominantly serve young adults, adults, and the elderly in individual therapy.

 Some of the modalities I use are cognitive behavioral therapy (CBT), accelerated resolution therapy (ART), Rogerian, humanistic, psychodynamic, attachment-based, contextual, existential, solution-focused therapy (SFT), and narrative therapy.
 I am currently offering telehealth appointments exclusively.